 The standard test panels will be suspended from racks, containing a single row of up to eight (8) panels per rack.
 The test panels will be transported to the spray booth by an overhead conveyor.
 A mechanical stop mechanism will align the racks of test panels in the proper position relative to the spraying mechanism.
-Once the racks are in position, the spraying mechanisms programmable logic controller (PLC) will activate the motors that drive the linear motion translators.
+Once the racks are in position, the translator's PLC will activate the motors that drive the linear motion translators.
 The translators will move both horizontally and vertically.
-This set-up will be able to cover an area approximately 4.5 feet by 4.5 feet.
+This set-up will be able to cover an area approximately 1.37 m by 1.37 m (4.5 ft. x 4.5 ft.).
 The panels will be automatically sprayed using vertical overlap of the fan pattern.
-The spraying mechanism's PLC will also control the triggering of the HVLP spray gun by way of pneumatically controlled valves in the air and paint supply lines.
+The spraying mechanism's PLC will also control the triggering of the HVLP spray gun by way of a pneumatically actuated clamp.
 During dwell time between passes, paint flow will be interrupted to minimize paint usage.
 Once the spray application is complete, the mechanism's PLC will release the mechanical stop holding the rack so that the overhead conveyor can move the next rack into position.

 The spray booth air filters will be changed prior to setting up the standard apparatus for each gun.
 The pressure drop across the filters will be checked prior to each run and at the end of the test.
 The pressure drop is monitored in the event that the filter bank system malfunctions.
-A pressure drop across the filter bank greater than 0.4 inches of water shall indicate that the system requires service.
-As a comparison, the spray booth air filter will also be changed before each CAS gun is setup and tested as part of the TE baseline.
+A pressure drop across the filter bank greater than 1 cm (0.4 in.) of water shall indicate that the system requires service.
+As a comparison, the spray booth air filter will also be changed before each CAS gun is set up and tested as part of the TE baseline.
 This will minimize the difference in the initial air booth velocity between the guns.
 The air booth velocity will be measured in close proximity to the panels.
-Although the air velocity through the booth exceeds 2.54 m/s, the velocity measured near the panels will be lower due to the disruption of the air currents by the rack of panels.
+Although the air velocity through the booth exceeds 0.5 m/s (100 ft/min), the velocity measured near the panels will be lower due to the disruption of the air currents by the rack of panels.